jerryhgladinet/docs/deploy/source/chapter02.rst

 ..
 Note::

   If this is the first time you are installing CentreStack, this is the recommended setup because it is the easiest to setup and only takes 15-30 minutes on a clean machine.
+The installer will take care of all the installation without other manual steps.

 .. image:: _static/image003.png

-In the latest CentreStack installer, the installer is capable of doing the all-in-one installation without asking you to setup SQL Express separately.
+In the latest CentreStack installer, the installer is capable of doing the all-in-one installation without asking you to setup database separately.

 Single-Server Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is another simple deployment.
 It is very similar to the All-In-One deployment.
 The only difference is that the file storage is off the machine instead of on the machine.

-The external file storage can be file storage on a UNC path or it can also be a private object storage service.
+The external file storage can be file storage on a UNC path or it can also be an object storage service.

-In this deployment, the SQL Server Express and the Worker Node/Web Node are still deployed on the same machine.
+In this deployment, the database and the Worker Node/Web Node are still deployed on the same machine.

 .. image:: _static/image004.png

 Two-Server Deployment
 ^^^^^^^^^^^^^^^^^^^^^^^

-In the two server deployment, the SQL Server database is installed in its own server;
+In the two server deployment, the database is installed in its own server;
 away from the CentreStack worker node.
 Usually, this is an intermediate step leading to the “Three-Server Deployment” and a step towards scaling up the server farm.